ganrad/aks-aspnet-sqldb-rest/README.md

       ![alt tag](./images/H-22.PNG)

-### Exercise:
+### Exercise 1:
 **Execute functional tests in *QA* region and deploy Claims API microservice to *Production* region**

-This exercise is included to validate and solidify your understanding of *Azure DevOps Pipeline* feature and how it can be easily used to build and deploy containerized applications to different namespaces (regions) on a Kubernetes (AKS) cluster.
+This exercise will help validate and solidify your understanding of *Azure DevOps Pipeline* feature and how it can be easily used to build and deploy containerized applications to different namespaces (regions) on a Kubernetes (AKS) cluster.

 **Challenge:**
 Run automated functional tests in the QA region (**QA-Env**) and upon successful execution of tests, deploy the Claims API microservice to Production region (**Prod-Env**).